 - Poppy seeds are considered a lucky food in Poland, so you will find them throughout the cuisine and especially on Christmas Eve and New Year's Eve.

 - Pork's rich fat content symbolizes wealth and prosperity.
 Pork is also considered a symbol of progress because pigs root forward.
 Spit-roasted pig is common, as is roast pork loin, sausages and more.
 The tradition of eating pork probably has more to do with slaughter times than ensuring good fortune.

-- Ring-shaped foods like cookies, doughnuts and bagels symbolize the year coming full circle and represents eternity.
+- Ring-shaped foods like cookies, doughnuts, and bagels symbolize the year coming full circle and represents eternity.

 What Not to Eat

-Lobster and crab are considered bad luck because they move backwards and could lead to setbacks.
+Lobster and crab are considered bad luck because they move backward and could lead to setbacks.
 Chicken is also a no-no because they scratch backward, and eating any winged fowl is disadvised because this could portend one's good luck flying away.

 Bulgarian New Year Traditions